hamshamso/hamshamso/README.md

-✈️ Alongside software development, I work as a Travel Consultant using the Amadeus reservation system, working with airline reservations, ticketing, changes, refunds, PNR management, fares, availability, and airline communication.
+✈️ Alongside software development, I work as a Travel Consultant using the Amadeus reservation system, working with airline reservations, ticketing, changes, refunds, PNR management, fares, availability, airline communication and trip organisation.

 ---